Skip to content

 Equity release costs and fees

-Understanding the full costs of equity release, from interest rates and arrangement fees to the long-term impact on your estate.
+The full cost of equity release, from interest rates and arrangement fees to the way compound interest affects what you leave behind.

-Understanding the full cost of equity release is essential before making a decision.
-While the headline interest rate is important, it is only one part of the picture.
-This guide breaks down all the costs involved in taking out an equity release plan and explains how compound interest affects the long-term cost.
+It pays to know the full cost of equity release before you decide, because the headline interest rate is only part of the story.
+This page runs through the charges on an equity release plan and shows how compound interest pushes up what you owe over the years.

 Interest rates on equity release

-Interest rates on equity release plans have fallen significantly in recent years due to increased competition in the market.
-Typical rates for lifetime mortgages currently range from around 5% to 7% fixed for life, depending on the plan and your circumstances.
-Fixed rates are the norm, which means your rate will not change for the life of the plan.
+Interest rates on equity release have come down a good deal in recent years as more providers have entered the market.
+Typical lifetime mortgage rates currently sit at around 5% to 7% fixed for life, depending on the plan and your circumstances.
+Fixed rates are the norm here, so your rate stays the same for as long as the plan runs.

 How compound interest affects the total cost

-This is why it is so important to only release what you need.
-Many modern lifetime mortgages offer a drawdown facility that allows you to take money in stages.
-You only pay interest on the money you have actually drawn, which can significantly reduce the total interest cost over the life of the plan.
+That is why it makes such a difference to release only what you actually need.
+Many lifetime mortgages now come with a drawdown facility that lets you take the money in stages.
+You only pay interest on what you have drawn so far, which can cut the total interest bill over the life of the plan by a fair amount.

 Setup fees and charges

-In addition to interest, equity release involves several upfront costs.
-These typically include an application or arrangement fee of £500 to £1,500, a property valuation fee of £300 to £600, solicitor’s fees for independent legal advice at around £500 to £1,000, and adviser fees which may be a fixed amount or a percentage of the amount released.
+On top of the interest, there are a few upfront costs to budget for.
+You will usually see an application or arrangement fee of £500 to £1,500, a property valuation fee of £300 to £600, solicitor’s fees of around £500 to £1,000 for the independent legal advice, and an adviser fee that is either a set amount or a percentage of what you release.

-Some plans include a completion fee, and if you want the flexibility to make voluntary repayments, there may be an early repayment charge if you repay more than the allowed amount.
-Always ask for a full breakdown of all fees before committing to a plan.
+Some plans also carry a completion fee, and if you make voluntary repayments there can be an early repayment charge when you pay back more than the plan allows.
+Always ask for a full breakdown of every fee before you commit to a plan.

 Impact on your estate and inheritance

-The most significant financial impact of equity release is the reduction in the value of your estate.
-Because the debt grows over time through compound interest, the amount left for your beneficiaries can be substantially reduced.
-If property prices rise faster than the interest rate, some equity growth may be preserved, but this is not guaranteed.
+The biggest financial effect of equity release is on the value of your estate.
+Because the debt grows over time through compound interest, there can be a lot less left for your beneficiaries.
+If property prices happen to rise faster than the interest rate, some of your equity growth is protected, but there is no guarantee of that.

-Many plans now offer an inheritance protection guarantee, which allows you to ring-fence a percentage of your home’s value for your beneficiaries.
-For example, you might protect 25% of the property’s eventual sale value.
-This reduces the amount you can borrow but ensures a minimum inheritance.
+Many plans now include an inheritance protection guarantee, which lets you ring-fence a set percentage of your home’s value for your beneficiaries.
+You might protect 25% of the property’s eventual sale value, for instance.
+It lowers the amount you can borrow, but it locks in a minimum inheritance.

 Understanding the full cost with Clearview

-At Clearview Mortgage Solutions, we provide detailed illustrations showing exactly how the costs of equity release build up over time.
-We model different scenarios so you can see the impact on your estate at various points in the future and make an informed decision.
+At Clearview Mortgage Solutions we give you detailed illustrations that show exactly how the costs of equity release build up as the years pass.
+We model different scenarios so you can see the effect on your estate at various points down the line and decide with your eyes open.

-We’ll also explain alternatives that might achieve the same goal at lower cost, such as retirement interest-only mortgages or downsizing.
+We will also talk through cheaper ways to reach the same goal where they exist, such as a retirement interest-only mortgage or downsizing.
 Contact us for a free, no-obligation consultation.

 Written and reviewed by